-As family physicians, we have a unique perspective on the health challenges of local populations because we serve generations of families and follow individual patients through different life stages.
-We are privileged to share the complex stories of individuals and families in both sickness and health over long periods of time and across different care settings.
+Family physicians have a unique perspective on local population’s health challenges because we serve generations of families and follow individual patients through different life stages.
+We are privileged to share the complex stories of individuals and families in sickness and health over long periods and across different care settings.
 Rather than viewing a single snapshot of a patient during an episode of illness, we know the patient’s whole story.
-We know about the environmental and patient-/family-specific factors that led to the illness and what the patient needs in order to manage the illness effectively.
-As lifelong collaborators in care, family physicians are well positioned to understand each patient’s individual obstacles to health and help overcome them.
+We know the environmental, patient, and family factors that lead to illness and disease – and the patient’s need to manage their condition effectively.
+As lifelong collaborators in care, family physicians are well-positioned to understand each patient’s unique obstacles to better health and help overcome them.

-Caring for a patient of limited material means requires sensitivity to and understanding of the patient’s specific challenging circumstances in order to design a treatment plan that is achievable and sustainable.
-Such an approach requires a culturally proficient medical home and a well resourced medical neighborhood that supplies readily accessible solutions.
-When these solutions are incorporated seamlessly into everyday practice workflows, family physicians and care teams can be true to the AAFP’s vision by achieving positive change for individuals, families, and communities and improving population health.
+The AAFP urges its members to become informed about the impact of poverty on health.
+Achieving the vision of optimal health for everyone requires a culturally proficient care team and a well-resourced medical neighborhood that supplies readily accessible solutions.
+Family physicians play a critical role in community health and can contribute through bold efforts in many areas.
+When these solutions are incorporated seamlessly into everyday practice workflows, family physicians and care teams can be true to the AAFP’s vision by achieving positive change for individuals, families, and communities, and improve population health.

-Poverty and low-income status are associated with a variety of adverse health outcomes, including shorter life expectancy, higher rates of infant mortality, and higher death rates for the 14 leading causes of death.4,5 These effects are mediated through individual- and community-level mechanisms.6 For individuals, poverty restricts the resources used to avoid risks and adopt healthy behaviors.7 Poverty also affects the built environment (i.e., the human-made physical parts of the places where people live, work, and play, including buildings, open spaces, and infrastructure), services, culture, and reputation of communities, all of which have independent effects on health outcomes.8 Location matters, and there are often dramatic differences in health care delivery and health outcomes between communities that are only a few miles apart.
-For example, the Robert Wood Johnson Foundation (RWJF) found that there is a 25-year difference in average life expectancy between inner city and suburban neighborhoods for babies born in New Orleans, LA, and there is a 14-year difference in average life expectancy between two Kansas City, MO, neighborhoods that are roughly three miles apart.9
+Poverty and low-income status are associated with various adverse health outcomes, including shorter life expectancy, higher infant mortality rates, and higher death rates for the 14 leading causes of death.10,11 Individual- and community-level mechanisms mediate these effects.12 For individuals, poverty restricts the resources used to avoid risks and adopt healthy behaviors.13 Poverty also affects the built environment (i.e., the human-made physical parts of the places where people live, work, and play, including buildings, open spaces, and infrastructure), services, culture, and communities’ reputation, all of which have independent effects on health outcomes.14

-A recent study by The Commonwealth Fund assessed 30 indicators of access, prevention, quality, potentially avoidable hospital use, and health outcomes.
-The study found that low-income status populations suffer disparities in every state.
+A study by The Commonwealth Fund assessed 30 indicators of access, prevention, quality, potentially avoidable hospital use, and health outcomes.
+The study found that populations with low-income status suffer disparities in every state.
 However, it also identified significant differences among states’ performances.
-In fact, in top-performing states, many health care measures for low-income populations were better than average and better than those for higher income or more educated individuals in lagging states.
-These findings point out that low-income status does not have to determine poor health or poor care experience.
-Interventions seen in top-performing states, such as expanded insurance coverage, access, and coordination of social and medical services, can help mitigate poverty’s effects on health.10
+For top-performing states, many health care measures of populations with low income were better than average and better than those for individuals with higher income or more education in lagging states.
+These findings indicate that low-income status does not have to determine poor health or poor care experience.
+Interventions seen in top-performing states, such as expanded insurance coverage, access, and coordination of social and medical services, can help mitigate poverty’s effects on health.16

-Societal resources (e.g., social institutions, built environments, political structures, economic systems, technology) sustain health.
-Prosperity provides individuals with resources that can be used to avoid or buffer exposure to health risks (e.g., knowledge, power, prestige).11 By contrast, poverty affects health by limiting access to proper nutrition; shelter; safe neighborhoods in which to learn, live, and work; clean air and water; utilities; and other elements that define an individual’s standard of living.
-Individuals who live in impoverished neighborhoods are likely to experience poor health due to a combination of factors that present obstacles to health maintenance.12
+Economic prosperity can provide individuals access to resources to avoid or buffer exposure to health risks.21 Research shows that individuals with higher incomes consistently experience better health outcomes than individuals with low incomes and those living in poverty.22 Poverty affects health by limiting access to proper nutrition and healthy foods; shelter; safe neighborhoods to learn, live, and work; clean air and water; utilities; and other elements that define an individual’s standard of living.
+Individuals who live in low-income or high-poverty neighborhoods are likely to experience poor health due to a combination of these factors.23,24

-Violence is prevalent where there is poverty.
-From 2008 to 2013, individuals in households at or below the poverty level had more than double the rate of violent victimization of individuals in high-income households, according to the National Crime Victimization Survey.13 This pattern was seen in both urban and rural areas.
-Victimization of violent behavior is experienced by both the family of the victim and the family of the perpetrator (through incarceration), which can create a cycle of stress, helplessness, and despair.
+Violence is also more prevalent in areas with greater poverty.
+From 2008 to 2012, individuals in households at or below the poverty level experienced more than double the rate of violent victimization than individuals in high-income households.25 This pattern of victimization by violent behavior was consistent for both Black and white individuals.
+It significantly impacts the victim’s family and perpetrator’s family (through incarceration).

-Life expectancy is significantly affected by poverty due to multiple factors, some of which are more obvious (e.g., violence) than others (e.g., lack of educational opportunities).
-Education and its socioeconomic status correlates of income and wealth have powerful associations with life expectancy for both sexes and all races, at all ages.
-It is notable that students from low-income families are five times more likely to drop out of high school than students from high-income families.14 In 2008, the life expectancy among U.S. adult men and women with fewer than 12 years of education was not much better than the life expectancy among all adults in the 1950s and 1960s.15
+Because they intersect with so many SDoH, poverty and low-income status dramatically affects life expectancy.26 Education and its socioeconomic status correlate to income and wealth.
+These have powerful associations with life expectancy for both sexes and all races at all ages.
+Students from families with low income are five times more likely to drop out of high school than students from families with high income.27 In 2008, the life expectancy among U.S. adult men and women with fewer than 12 years of education was not much better than the life expectancy among all adults in the 1950s and 1960s.28

 Poverty affects individuals insidiously in other ways that we are just beginning to understand.
-Mental illness and substance misuse are more prevalent in low-income populations; the argument about whether poverty is a cause or effect of this higher prevalence is ongoing.16 Poor nutrition, toxic exposures (e.g., lead), and elevated levels of the stress hormone cortisol are factors associated with poverty that may have lasting effects on children beginning in utero and continuing after birth.
-These effects, which can influence cognitive development and the development of chronic disease, are dose dependent (i.e., the duration of exposure matters).17-19 For example, the greater the number of years a child spends living in poverty, the more elevated the child’s overnight cortisol level is and the more dysregulated the child’s cardiovascular response to acute stressors is.18 Impaired development of the nervous system affects cognitive and socioemotional development, and increases the risk of behavioral challenges, adverse health behaviors, and poor school performance.18,19 These insidious biological effects of poverty contribute to its self-perpetuating cycle: low educational achievement leads to limited occupational options which leads to continued poverty.
+Mental illness, chronic health conditions, and substance use disorders are all more prevalent in populations with low income.29 Poor nutrition, toxic exposures (e.g., lead), and elevated levels of the stress hormone cortisol are factors associated with poverty that may have lasting effects on children beginning before birth and continuing after birth.
+These effects, which can influence cognitive development and chronic disease development, are dose-dependent (i.e., the duration of exposure matters).30,31,32 For example, the greater the number of years a child spends living in poverty, the more elevated the child’s overnight cortisol level and the more dysregulated the child’s cardiovascular response to acute stressors.31 Impaired development of the nervous system affects cognitive and socioemotional development and increases the risk of behavioral challenges, adverse health behaviors, and poor school performance.31,32 Recent studies have even identified a strong association between pediatric suicide and county-level poverty rates.33

 However, the effects of poverty are not predictably uniform.
-Longitudinal studies of health behavior describe positive (e.g., tobacco use cessation) and negative (e.g., decrease in physical activity) health behavior trends in both lower and higher socioeconomic populations.
-However, there is a socioeconomic gradient in health improvement; in other words, lower socioeconomic populations lag behind higher socioeconomic populations in positive gains from health behavior trends.
-Health behaviors are important in that they account for differences in mortality.20 The fact that positive changes in health behaviors are possible in spite of the challenges of poverty points to the importance of developing and implementing interventions that promote healthy behaviors in low-income populations.
+Longitudinal studies of health behavior describe positive (e.g., tobacco use cessation) and negative (e.g., decrease in physical activity) health behavior trends in populations with lower and higher socioeconomic status.
+However, there is a socioeconomic gradient in health improvement.
+In other words, populations with lower socioeconomic status lag behind populations with higher socioeconomic status in positive gains from health behavior trends.
+Health behaviors are important in that they account for differences in mortality.34 The fact that positive changes in health behaviors are possible despite the challenges of poverty points to the importance of developing and implementing interventions that promote healthy behaviors in populations with low income.

 Poverty affects health in many different ways through complex mechanisms that we are just beginning to understand and describe.
-It is important to note, again, that an individual’s poverty does not necessarily predetermine poor health.21 Poverty will not “cause” a disease.
-Rather, poverty affects both the likelihood that an individual will have risk factors for disease, and his or her ability and opportunity to prevent and manage disease.
-An individual’s health outcomes (a physiologic expression) ultimately will be influenced by genetic and environmental factors, as well as health behaviors, all of which may be influenced by poverty.
-The material conditions; discriminatory practices; neighborhood conditions; behavioral norms; work conditions; and laws, policies, and regulations associated with poverty make it a “risk regulator.”21 This means that poverty functions as a control parameter at a system level to influence the probability of exposure to key risk factors (e.g., behaviors, environmental risks) that lead to disease (Figure 1).
+Living in poverty does not necessarily predetermine poor health.35 Poverty will not “cause” a disease.
+Instead, poverty affects both the likelihood that an individual will have risk factors for disease and its ability and opportunity to prevent and manage disease.
+An individual’s health outcomes (a physiologic expression) ultimately will be influenced by genetic and environmental factors, as well as health behaviors – all of which may be affected by poverty.
+Material conditions, discriminatory practices, neighborhood conditions, behavioral norms, work conditions, as well as laws, policies, and regulations associated with poverty make it a “risk regulator.”35 This means that poverty functions as a control parameter at a system level to influence the probability of exposure to key risk factors (e.g., behaviors, environmental risks) that lead to disease (Figure 1).